godfat/muack/README.md

 ### Mocks

-There are also 3 different kinds of mocks in Muack, which are:
+There are also 4 different kinds of mocks in Muack, which are:

 * Mocks
 * Stubs
 * Spies
+* Coats

 You could think of _mocks_ are sort of _stubs_ combined with _spies_.
-Here's the inequation:
+Here's the inequation: (we'll talk about _coats_ later)

     mock >= stub + spy